 The caffe latte is one of the most popular coffee drinks today, which is kind of strange when you consider its origins.

 In Italy, caffe latte always referred to making coffee with milk at home.
-Usually, people would make coffee in a so-called Moka pot and then add hot milk.
+Usually, people would make coffee in a so-called stovetop espresso maker and then add hot milk.
 This practice is also called café con leche in Spanish or café au lait in French.

 Historically, there has never been a thing such as ‘a latte’ on the menu in Italian coffee shops.